Man on trial for synagogue attack that shocked Germany - France 24

 Magdeburg (Germany) (AFP)

-Stephan Balliet, 28, is accused of shooting dead two people in October after he tried and failed to storm a synagogue.
+Stephan Balliet, 28, who is accused of shooting dead two people in October after he tried and failed to storm a synagogue, said he would address the court as the hearing opened.

 He has been charged with two counts of murder and multiple counts of attempted murder.